Climate Action and Sustainability Planning

-In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment, which committed Wesleyan to climate neutrality by 2050.
+In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment (ACUPCC), which committed Wesleyan to climate neutrality by 2050.
 As part of this agreement, Wesleyan has:

 - Completed yearly greenhouse gas inventories since 2008.
 View a presentation of greenhouse gases and climate action planning to learn more about our progress.

 - The Sustainability Advisory Group (SAGES) published the first Climate Action Plan (CAP) in 2010, and revised it in 2012 to indicate accomplishments.

 - SAGES and the Sustainability Office are currently developing Wesleyan's first Sustainability Action Plan (SAP), which will expand on the existing CAP to include a greater focus on academics and social sustainability.
-The SAP will include short-, mid-, and long-term goals and actions to move Wesleyan toward neutrality and create a more sustainable campus.
-The Sustainability Office and SAGES held a February 21 workshop to brainstorm ideas for Wesleyan's first Sustainability Action Plan and will be working on a first draft throughout the spring.
-Please click here to learn more or to get involved.
+The SAP will include goals, objectives, and short-, mid-, and long-term strategies to move Wesleyan toward neutrality and create a more sustainable campus.
+The Sustainability Office and SAGES held a workshop in February 2014 to brainstorm ideas for Wesleyan's SAP and will be releasing a first draft in Fall 2014.